Gudu-Diana/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the first ten lines of passwd files
+a script that displays the third line of iacta file